theis183/testCollaboration/README.md

 # testCollaboration
-a simple repo for practicing pull requests
+a simple repo for practicing pull requests, here are my edits